pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 First we'll need to login:

-!!! info "Backslashes in Bash Examples"
+!!! info "Backslashes in bash examples"
     The following example has been broken across multiple lines by using backslash characters (`\`) to escape the newlines.
     We'll be doing this a lot to keep the examples readable.